just-the-docs/just-the-docs/docs/ui-components/line-nos.md

 {: .warning }

-In prior versions of the docs, we provided "workarounds" to issues arising from code snippets with line numbers.
-While these resolved visual layout issues, they did not resolve core issues with generating invalid HTML.
+In prior versions of the docs, we provided "workarounds" to rendering issues arising from code snippets with line numbers.
+While these seemed to resolve visual layout issues, they did not resolve core issues with Jekyll generating invalid HTML.
 See [the detailed explanation](#detailed-error-explanation) for more information.

-The default settings for HTML compression are incompatible with the HTML produced by Jekyll (4.1.1 or earlier) for line numbers from highlighted code -- both when using Kramdown code fences and when using Liquid highlight tags.
+The default settings for HTML compression are incompatible with the HTML produced by Jekyll for line numbers from highlighted code -- both when using Kramdown code fences and when using Liquid highlight tags.

 To avoid non-conforming HTML and unsatisfactory layout, HTML compression